Apalachee massacre: Raid

-Further raiding in Apalachee
+Aftermath

 Following the battle at Ayubale, Moore continued his march through Apalachee.
 One village, San Lorenzo de Ivitachuco, survived when its leader surrendered his church's gold ornaments and a train of supplies.
 Moore moved slowly, since many of the Apalachee apparently wanted to leave with the English.
 According to his report, most of the population of seven villages joined his march voluntarily.
 In Moore's report of the expedition he claimed to have killed more than 1,100 men, women, and children.
-He also stated that he "removed into exile" 300 and "captured as slaves" more than 4,300 people, mostly women and children.
+Moore also stated that he "removed into exile" 300 and "captured as slaves" more than 4,300 people, mostly women and children.
 The only major missions to survive in Apalachee were San Luis and San Lorenzo de Ivitachuco.
 The Spanish at first attempted to fortify these places, but they were eventually judged to be indefensible and abandoned.
 The survivors were consolidated at Abosaya, east of San Francisco de Potano.